feb-30/Practical/lambda-aws-ec2-snapshot/Readme.md

 Requirements

-    To stop ec2 instance use lambda function
+    To ec2 instance snapshot use lambda function

 Instance tagname